-- 3. State appraiser regulatory agencies; - 4.
+- 1. The client: - 2.
+Parties specifically authorized by the client; - 3.
+State appraiser regulatory agencies; - 4.
 Third parties as may be authorized by due process of law; or - 5.
 A duly authorized professional peer review committee except when such disclosure to a committee would violate applicable law or regulation.

 An appraiser must take reasonable steps to safeguard access to confidential information and assignment results by unauthorized individuals, whether such information or results are in physical or electronic form.
-In addition, an appraiser must ensure that employees, co-workers, sub-contractors, or others who may have access to confidential information or assignments results, are aware of the prohibitions on disclosure of such information or results.
+In addition, an appraiser must ensure that employees, coworkers, subcontractors, or others who may have access to confidential information or assignments results, are aware of the prohibitions on disclosure of such information or results.